tangbin90/Reading/A Little History of Economics/Chapter11-A Perfect Balance.md

 ## The Law of Demand
 **Alfred Marshall (1842–1924)**
 >Marshall combined the consumer and the firm in the theory of supply and demand, one of the most famous ideas in economics.
 A ‘demand curve’ links price with the quantity that people want.

+>A firm produces another spoon if the extra revenue from selling it (marginal revenue) is higher than the cost of making it (marginal cost).
+As it produces more spoons it gets costlier to produce an extra one